EXCLUSIVE-GCC officials consider inviting Yemen Houthis to consultations in Riyadh

 They said Houthi officials would be "guests" of GCC Secretary General Nayef Falah Mubarak Al-Hajraf at the body's Riyadh headquarters and would have his security guarantees if the group accepted the invitation for the talks, which are planned from March 29-April 7.

-It was not immediately clear whether Houthi officials would agree to travel to Saudi Arabia, which backs the internationally recognised government of Abd-Rabbu Mansour Hadi, who was ousted from the capital, Sanaa, in late 2014 by the movement.
+A Houthi official, remarking on the Reuters report, suggested the group may not agree to travel to Saudi Arabia, which backs the government of Abd-Rabbu Mansour Hadi, who was ousted from the capital, Sanaa, in late 2014 by the movement.
 Houthis say they are fighting a corrupt system and foreign aggression.

+"Riyadh is a party in the war not a mediator," Mohammed Ali al-Houthi, head of the movement's supreme revolutionary committee, said in a Twitter post.

 GCC members Oman, where some Houthi officials are based, and Kuwait, which hosted previous peace talks in 2015, would be a more neutral ground for such consultations.